Qualified immunity: Judicial activism

 No federal statute explicitly grants qualified immunity—it is a judicial precedent established by the Supreme Court.
-While qualified immunity has been repeatedly affirmed by courts and legislation has established similar immunity at the state level, critics have argued that the adoption of qualified immunity in federal law amounts to judicial activism.
-That is, they argue the Supreme Court invented a new legal doctrine that has little basis in written law.
+While qualified immunity has been repeatedly affirmed by courts and legislation has established similar immunity at the state level, critics have argued that the adoption of qualified immunity in federal law amounts to judicial activism, as the legal doctrine has little basis in written law.
 The late Supreme Court Justice Antonin Scalia argued as much in his dissent in Crawford-El v.
-Britton: "[the Supreme Court] find[s] [itself] engaged...in the essentially legislative activity of crafting a sensible scheme of qualified immunities for the statute we have invented—rather than applying the common law embodied in the statute that Congress wrote".
+Britton: "[the Supreme Court] find[s] [itself] engaged ... in the essentially legislative activity of crafting a sensible scheme of qualified immunities for the statute we have invented—rather than applying the common law embodied in the statute that Congress wrote".
 Clarence Thomas has likewise expressed "growing concern with our qualified immunity jurisprudence", stating that there is no apparent basis for it in the original intent of the law; in Ziglar v.
-Abbasi, Thomas urged the court to reconsider qualified immunity, which he considered a doctrine that "substitute[s] our own policy preferences for the mandates of Congress."
+Abbasi, Thomas urged the court to reconsider qualified immunity, which he considered a doctrine that "substitute[s] our own policy preferences for the mandates of Congress".
+In a case denying qualified immunity and ruling it unconstitutional, federal judge Carlton W. Reeves wrote, "Congress's intent to protect citizens from government abuse cannot be overridden by judges who think they know better."

 Some critics have argued that the Supreme Court's creation of qualified immunity amounts to "gutting" Section 1983 of the United States Code, which allows any citizen to sue a public official who deprives them "of any rights, privileges, or immunities secured by the Constitution and laws".
-U.S. District Court Judge Lynn Adelman has argued that "qualified immunity is a limitation on Section 1983 that the Court created in 1982 without support in the statute’s text or legislative history".
-University of Pennsylvania professor of law David Rudovsky similarly argued that "the Court...has engaged in an aggressive reconstruction of the scope of § 1983...This reorientation of civil rights jurisprudence has blunted the impact of § 1983".
+U.S. District Court Judge Lynn Adelman has argued that "qualified immunity is a limitation on Section 1983 that the Court created in 1982 without support in the statute's text or legislative history".
+University of Pennsylvania professor of law David Rudovsky similarly argued that "the Court ... has engaged in an aggressive reconstruction of the scope of § 1983 ...
+This reorientation of civil rights jurisprudence has blunted the impact of § 1983".